ryan4yin/pulumi-proxmox/README.md

 export PROXMOX_VE_PASSWORD="<password>"
 ```

-Create VirtualMachine using Python SDK:
+Create VirtualMachine using Python SDK(writing in other languages ​​is almost the same):

 ```python
 import os